pippinbarr/cart263-2020/course-information/course-outline.md

 ## Expected skills

-Students are expected to already be familiar with the core elements of JavaScript programming (including project setup, variables, conditionals, loops, functions, arrays, and classes).
+Students are expected to already be familiar with the core elements of JavaScript programming (including project setup, variables, conditionals, loops, functions, arrays, and object-oriented programming).
 A review of this material will be conducted in the first class.
-Students are further expected to be fully committed to engaging with programming as not just a technical but as a creative practice, finding ways in which the technical skills they are learning can be deployed in expressive and interesting ways and articulating those ideas both in code and speech/writing.
+Students are further expected to be fully committed to engaging with programming as not just a technical but as a creative practice, finding ways in which the technical skills they are learning can be deployed in expressive and interesting ways and articulating those ideas in code.

 ## GitHub

-GitHub will replace the Moodle for this course.
-You are on GitHub now!
 The course GitHub repository will contain all the resources needed for the course.
 The issue tracker will be used to submit assignments and projects.
 Students will create their own GitHub repository to store, track, and present their work.

 ## Evaluation